 If cat food is full of meat and smells delicious to dogs, you have to wonder: can dogs eat cat food?
 The answer is, yes and no (but mostly no).
 Your dog can safely sample a bit of your kitty’s chow.
 I sometimes let my dogs lick the cat food spoon as a treat!
 But a diet consisting solely of cat food won’t give your dog the balanced nutrition they need.

-Think about humans’ reactions to our favorite junk food; we know our body needs a balanced, healthy diet, but sometimes a burger and fries just smells and tastes so good.
+Think about humans’ reactions to our favourite junk food; we know our body needs a balanced, healthy diet, but sometimes a burger and chips just smells and tastes so good.
 Feeding your dog a cat food-only diet would be like feeding yourself McDonald’s every day.
 It might sound delicious at first, but in the long run, it’s a bad idea.

 Overconsumption of cat food can cause health problems for dogs, including: